 Please note that in order to take advantage of dynamic learning opportunities, program excursions may occasionally vary.

-A six-day excursion will take you to the imperial cities Meknes and Fes before going southeast to Errachidia, Rissani, and Merzouga.
-You will spend time in Ouerzazate, the High Atlas Mountains, and Marrakech.
-This remarkable journey encompasses beach, mountains, and desert, with much in between.
+A six-day excursion will take you to southern Morocco, where you will visit Marrakech, Agadir, and Essaouira on the Atlantic coast.
+This remarkable journey encompasses beaches and mountains, with much in between.
 You will visit NGOs and local associations and learn about the challenges individuals face in the outer regions of Morocco.
 The excursion may help you identify potential stories for the Independent Study Project in Journalism.

 Faculty and Staff